Antimicrobial prescribing in Australian residential aged care

 Aged care homes are important settings to better understand both antimicrobial resistance and antimicrobial use.
 Reports to date indicate that high levels of inappropriate antimicrobial prescribing and use occur in these settings, providing opportunities for improved antimicrobial prescribing.

-Aged care homes are recognised nationally and internationally as an important community setting for monitoring antimicrobial resistance and antimicrobial use because of the significant prevalence of infections and colonisation caused by antimicrobial-resistant organisms in residents.
+Aged care homes are recognised nationally and internationally as an important community setting for monitoring antimicrobial resistance and antimicrobial use because of the prevalence of infections and colonisation caused by antimicrobial-resistant organisms in residents.
 High levels of inappropriate antimicrobial prescribing and use in aged care homes are also well documented.
+Actions to improve the appropriateness of prescribing are key to improving care for residents.

 The Aged Care National Antimicrobial Prescribing Survey (AC NAPS) is a standardised surveillance tool that can be used to monitor the prevalence of infections and antimicrobial use in aged care homes and multi-purpose services.
 The Commission provides funding for AC NAPS for the inclusion of data into the AURA Surveillance System.
 AC NAPS is a collaborative project between the National Centre for Antimicrobial Stewardship (NCAS), the Guidance Group and Victorian Healthcare Associated Infection Surveillance System (VICNISS) Co-ordinating Centre.